TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

+* Add client msg filter for URL Hash.
+To allow sending of data only to a specific router route.

 * ??? `uib.setAttr(selector, attr, val)`?  - quick way to set an attribute on an element.

 * Consider special variable `managedTags`? where each entry update will automatically update the matching element ID and if the element doesn't yet exist, will watch for it and update as soon as it is added.
 E.g. setting value on `uib.managedTags.mytag` would update `<xxxx id="mytag"></xxxx>`. ??
 Just the slot content?
 Or attributes as well (perhaps making the value an object).